 Add a little spice to your grilled chicken with this recipe.
 Recipe creator David Huntzinger says, "This chicken is grilled after being marinated in a spicy marinade.
 The chipotle chiles give the marinade its smoky flavor.
 You can increase the heat to your liking with your favorite hot sauce."

-What is added to the chicken once it's grilled can be as important as what it's marinated in, in terms of flavor and taste.
-In many of the recipes, the grilled chicken gets a double whammy of flavor boost from both the marinade and the sauce.
+What you add to the chicken after it's grilled can be as important as the marinade.
+The following recipes deliver a double dose of flavor from both the marinade and the sauce.

 Perfect for summertime, this chicken is glazed with a combination of peach preserves, Dijon mustard, and garlic.
 For extra fruitiness, fresh peaches are grilled and served along with the chicken.